 No smoothing of the discontinuities in the initial conditions is performed.
 The same type of diamond-like cellular structure is expected for this case, with one cell in the $x_{2}$- and $x_{3}$-directions~\citep{Dei03,Tsu02}.
 Our objective with this demonstration test case is to achieve an accurate solution to this complex, large-scale flow problem in a robust manner using high-order polynomials.
 We leverage previous studies that detail the physics of this flow configuration~\citep{Dei03,Tsu02}.
 Based on the results in Section~\ref{subsec:2D-detonation-wave}, we select $p=2$ and a characteristic mesh spacing of $4.8h$, in order to balance accuracy with computational and memory costs.
 These choices result in an unstructured mesh containing approximately 15 million tetrahedral elements.

 Figures~\ref{fig:XOH-temporal-history} and~\ref{fig:temperature-temporal-history} display the $X_{OH}$ and temperature distributions, respectively, along the center $x_{3}=0.015\text{ mm}$ plane as the detonation front traverses the domain.
 At early times, transverse waves, a large induction zone, and a high-temperature, highly reactive region are present as a result of the initialization.
 As the detonation is established, the flow field behind the detonation front becomes characterized by unsteady, multidimensional flow features, such as vortical structures, wave interactions and reflections, and Kelvin-Helmholtz instabilities.
 In the vicinity of the detonation front, transverse waves traveling in the vertical directions and triple points can be observed.
-Although some small-scale numerical instabilities are present, they do not impede the temporal advancement of the solution or cause solver divergence.
+Some small-scale numerical instabilities are present, but these can be dampened with improvements to the artificial-viscosity formulation (e.g., smooth artificial viscosity~\citep{Chi19}) or more complex limiting strategies (outside the scope of this paper).
+Furthermore, the small-scale instabilities do not impede the temporal advancement of the solution or cause solver divergence.

 Figure~\ref{fig:3D-detonation-planes} displays $X_{OH}$ and temperature distributions along various $x_{1}x_{2}$-planes at $t=176\:\mu\mathrm{s}$, shortly before the detonation front collides with the wall.
 The distributions along the corresponding $x_{1}x_{3}$-planes are qualitatively very similar and therefore omitted for brevity.
 In the post-shock region, $X_{OH}$ and temperature generally decrease with distance from the shock front.
 Nevertheless, small pockets of low OH mole fraction, surrounded by regions of higher OH mole fraction, can be observed.
 These results highlight the multidimensional nature of this flow and further illustrate that the complex flow topology is well-captured using the proposed formulation.